mkorthof/chrupd/README.md

 The script auto updates itself (since v20210109).

-(**!**) If you keep getting an error about "Unable to get new script, skipped update", this means a new version was detected but the script was unable to get the new version from GitHub.
-Try again later or manually update.
+ℹ️ If you keep getting an error about "Unable to get new script, skipped update", this means a new version was detected but the script was unable to get the new version from GitHub.
+Try again later or update manually.

 To manually update to a newer script version just replace "chrupd.cmd".
 Copy "name" and "channel" if set.
 If you a have Scheduled Task setup, you do not need to change the task.